resilient-swarms/argos-sferes/README.md

     git clone https://github.com/sferes2/sferes2.git

-4. As nn2, map_elites and cvt_map_elites code are in header files, they don't need to be compiled -- so no need to add them to modules.conf
+4. A. As nn2, map_elites and cvt_map_elites code are in header files, they don't need to be compiled -- so no need to add them to modules.conf

     cd sferes2/modules